isaacjstriker/isaacjstriker/README.md

 My name is Isaac Striker.
 Here's a bit about me:

-- Go and JavaScript are my favorite languages, and the ones I use the most
+- C and JavaScript are my favorite languages, and the ones I use the most
-- I'm currently learning TypeScript and vue.js
+- I'm currently learning TypeScript
 - I do my best to write clear and concise code that is easy to understand for other developers
+- I prefer 100% organic human-written code

 <!--
 **isaacjstriker/isaacjstriker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.